-It was the Canadian government which established a government creamery in the district that led to the establishment of the Icelandic village of Markerville.
+It was the Canadian government establishing a government creamery in the district that led to the establishment of the Icelandic village of Markerville.
 The trade generated by the government creamery prompted a number of local west Icelanders to establish businesses nearby.
 The Icelanders named their village Markerville in honour of C.P.
-Marker, the dairy commissioner, whose faith in the area and the Icelanders had led to the establishment of the creamery.
+Marker, the dairy commissioner, whose faith in the area and in the Icelanders had led to the establishment of the creamery.
 In its heyday, Markerville had a population of 100 people.

 Icelandic culture is very much expressed through the Icelandic language, the sagas and versifying.
 As long as the language is used, sagas recited and poetry recited, Icelandic culture remains alive.
 A newspaper out of Winnipeg, Logberg-Heimskringla, while now in English reports on west Icelander activities as well as news from “home”.